rombrew/phobia/README.md

 * Power MOSFETs are CSD18532Q5B, 60v, 2.5 mOhm, actual switching time is about 50ns.
 * Two current sensing shunts 0.5 mOhm, amplifiers are AD8417.
 * Measurement of supply voltage, external voltage input.
-* Temperature measurement using NTC resistor.
+* Temperature measurement with NTC resistor.
 * Interface to a quadrature encoder or hall sensors.
 * Managed through USART or CAN.
 * Also SWD, DAC/ADC, BOOT/RESET pins are available.